-The smell of these items equate to natural animal essences.
-Some examples are musk, civet and ambergris.
+The smell of these items equates to natural animal essences.
+Some examples are musk, civet, and ambergris.
 In their natural state, the odors may seem unpleasant but a weaker, synthetic form can be used in perfumes.
 The result is a fragrance which has that dark, mysterious, exotic element to it.

 - Freshly-cut timber, church incense, cinnamon, the Earth after rain, newly-cut grass.

 These things have a spicy, woodsy, bitter scent.
 Other smells that fall under this fragrance category are clove, seeds, roots, barks.
 In its pure state, some of these scents have a bitter quality but when blended with other smells, the resulting fragrance can be quite refreshing.